YumaYX/rubydemodoc/input/file/to_array.md

-This Ruby code snippet demonstrates how to read lines from a file, remove trailing whitespace, and then process those lines.
-First, `File.readlines('input/file/file.txt')` reads all lines from the file located at the specified path ('input/file/file.txt') and returns them as an array of strings, where each string includes the newline character at the end.
-Then, `.map(&:chomp)` iterates over each line in the array and applies the `chomp` method to it.
-The `chomp` method removes any trailing whitespace, including the newline character, from the end of each string.
-The result is a new array containing the lines from the file, with the trailing whitespace removed.
+This Ruby code snippet demonstrates reading lines from a file, removing trailing whitespace, and storing them in an array.
+Specifically, it reads all lines from the file "input/file/file.txt", removes any trailing newline characters (`\n`), and creates an array where each element is a cleaned line.
+The resulting array contains the lines from the file, each without the newline character.